 The Genetics Society holds one main Scientific Meeting per year in November, taking on the format of a single symposium comprising one major theme with invited speakers, and a number of contributed papers and poster sessions.
 A spring meeting teamed with other relevant societies is sometimes a welcome addition to the calendar.
 Sectional Interest Groups hold meetings throughout the year, enabling members to discuss subjects of topical, local and specialist interest.
 Like the main meeting, these include papers both from local members and from invited speakers.

 The Mendel Lecture, in honour of the founder of modern genetics, is given usually on alternate years at a London Meeting by an internationally distinguished geneticist.
 To encourage younger geneticists, one of our members under the age of 36 is nominated each year to give the Balfour Lecture (named after our founder President) either at a Meeting held in conjunction with other scientific society meetings, or at the November Society meeting.
 The Mary Lyon Lecture was established in 2015 in honour of the distinguished geneticist to award mid-career scientists who have made outstanding contributions to the field through their research.
 Also awarded annually is the Genetics Society Lecture to an active researcher who has made outstanding contributions to genetics.
-The JBS Haldane Lecture is awarded annually in recognition outstanding ability to communicate topical subjects in genetics research, widely interpreted, to an interested lay audience, and is usually held at the Royal Institute.
+The JBS Haldane Lecture is awarded annually in recognition outstanding ability to communicate topical subjects in genetics research, widely interpreted, to an interested lay audience, and is usually held at the Royal Institution.

 Public Understanding of Genetics